 - When a resident lacks capacity according to MCA criteria and is unable to decide due to a lack of understanding, inability to retain or weigh up information, appreciate the consequences of a decision and inability to communicate a decision, then the decisions need to be made in that person’s Best Interest.
-It is essential to have a good care plan that will contain all information that the decision maker will need to conclude the decision.
+It’s essential to have a good care plan that will contain all information that the decision-maker will need to conclude the decision.

 Is the Care Home Well-Led?

 The care establishment should be professionally managed and organised, always trying to improve the care being provided.
 Here are some of the main criteria that can help to ensure that a care home is well-led.
 This isn’t the full list, but we have outlined some of the main features:

-- A Quality Assurance programme ought to be in place, not only to inspect and examine current practices but to also take corrective action and monitor measures put in place to prevent re occurrence.
-Reviews ought to take place to ensure all changes made have been effective.
+- A Quality Assurance programme should to be in place, not only to inspect and examine current practices but to also take corrective action and monitor measures put in place to prevent re occurrence.
+Reviews are required to take place to ensure all changes made have been effective.

-Once CQC has inspected the Care Home it will be rated and this is to be displayed in a prominent position in the Care Home:
+Once CQC has inspected a setting, it will provide a rating which is to be displayed in a prominent position within the care home:

-Consistent level of service people have the right to expect, robust arrangements in place for when things go wrong.
+Consistent level of good service and robust arrangements in place for when things go wrong.

-May have elements of good practice but inconsistent, potential or actual risk, inconsistent responses when things go wrong.
+May have elements of good practice but inconsistent, potential or there’s a risk, and inconsistent responses when things go wrong.